-Abstract Urinary tract infection (UTI) is a multifactorial disease with a range of pathogenic microbes as causative agents including parasites, fungi and bacteria.
+Abstract Urinary tract infection (UTI) is a multifactorial disease with various pathogenic microbes as causative agents, including parasites, fungi, and bacteria.
 However, the main causative pathogen in UTIs is bacteria.
-The UTI is one of the common reasons for nosocomial infection in the community.
-The current study aimed to determine the prevalence of UTIs followed by investigating the most effective antibiotics and the amplification of $\beta$ -lactamase (bla-TEM) gene in isolated bacteria.
+UTIs are one of the common causes of nosocomial infection in the community.
+The current study aimed to determine the prevalence of UTIs followed by investigating the most effective antibiotics and the amplification of β -lactamase (bla-TEM) gene in isolated bacteria.
 The Present study was conducted in the tertiary care hospitals of various areas in Peshawar, Pakistan Mid-stream urine samples were collected from UTI patients.
-Inoculation of entire samples on MacConkey and Blood agar followed by urease, catalase test for gram-positive and citrate, and indole test for gramnegative bacteria was done.
+Inoculation of all samples on MacConkey and Blood agar was followed by urease, catalase test for gram-positive and citrate, and indole test for gram-negative bacteria.
 Culture sensitivity analysis for various antibiotics was done according to CLSI guidelines.
-DNA extraction and molecular characterization of bla-TEM resistance genes was also performed using specific primers by Polymerase Chain Reaction (PCR) technique.
+DNA extraction and molecular characterization of bla-TEM resistance genes were also performed using specific primers using the polymerase chain reaction (PCR) technique.
 117/531 (22.03%) samples were positive for UTI.
 Among these, most of the samples belong to female population 64.9%.
 In the age-wise distribution, the middle to older age group has the highest prevalence of UTI.
 117 isolates separated with E. coli (62.4%) followed by Klebsiella spp (11.1%) and 7.7% of Pseudomonas as the most prevalent urinary tract infectious microbes.
 Antibiotic susceptibility showed gentamicin and meropenem as the most resistive antibiotics.
 Meropenem and ciprofloxacin were the most sensitive antibiotics.
-Molecular characterization showed 69/117 (58.9%) and 61/117 (52.1%) sample amplification for $\beta$ -lactamase and aminoglycoside-resistant genes, respectively.
+Molecular characterization showed 69/117 (58.9%) and 61/117 (52.1%) sample amplification for β -lactamase and aminoglycoside-resistant genes, respectively.
 It is concluded that UTI is a serious multipathogenic problem prevailing in District Peshawar.
 Most of the uropathogens show resistance towards different antibiotics based on the resistance genes detected in them.

-[Citation: Rehman, A., Bashir, K., Farooq, S., Khan, A., Hassan, N., Sheraz, M., Nawaz, K., Khan, J., Khan, M.I., Ullah, A. (2023).
-Molecular analysis of aminoglycosides and $\beta$ -lactams resistant genes among urinary tract infections.
+[Citation: Rehman, A., Bashir, K., Farooq, S., Khan, A., Hassan, N., Sheraz, M., Nawaz, K., Ahmad, J., Khan, M.I., Ullah, A. (2023).
+Molecular analysis of aminogly cosides and β -lactams resistant genes among urinary tract infections.
 Bull.
 Biol.
 All.
 Sci.
 Res.
 8: 56. doi: https://doi.org/10.54112/bbasr.v2023i1.56]